nonplayer/hammercrawl/hc_core_player.md

-# Book One: The Player's Guide to Crawling Dungeons

-## CHAPTER: Creating Your Character
+# CHAPTER: Creating Your Character

 You will need the following for this process: